13 Packaging Cost per Order Statistics For eCommerce Stores

 Right-sizing also improves customer satisfaction as packages arrive without excessive void fill or packaging waste.

-4) Plastic packaging waste from eCommerce is projected to reach 4.5 billion pounds by 2025
+4) Plastic packaging waste from eCommerce continues to grow significantly

 The eCommerce industry generated approximately 2.1 billion pounds of plastic packaging in 2019.
-This number is expected to more than double in just six years.
+Based on projections from industry reports, eCommerce continues to contribute to significant increases in plastic packaging waste globally.

 The rise in global ecommerce packaging waste is largely driven by increased online shopping demand and the need to protect products during transit.
 Marketers should consider sustainable packaging alternatives to address consumer concerns about environmental impact.